 Bridgette Smith has a background in communications.
 She is the Founder of Lassoo Media and PR.
-The Vice President of the Commercial Communications Council and Chairs the board of the Crescendo Trust of Aotearoa.
+The Vice President of the Commercial Communications Council and board member for Crescendo Trust of Aotearoa.
 Bridgette believes that we must take care of our own backyard before we look off shore for doing social good.
 Aotearoa, New Zealand is so very fortunate and we should not have the problems of poverty and dis-engaged youth we do.
 Our rangatahi need us to help change the cycle and provide them the positive futures they deserve.
 Crescendo serves this purpose every day.

 Mike has a unique background of close to 30 years in the communications agency combined with 35 years of entrepreneurial activity.
 Currently the Country Head for JCDecaux, the world's largest out of home media company, Mike has previously worked and run for the country's leading advertising and design agencies, as well as running a trans-tasman film production company.
 In addition to this Mike started his entrepreneurial passion at aged 16 when he started importing windsurfing equipment into NZ.
 With 3 years he became the second largest importer and this evolved into snowboards, wakeboards, headphones and skate brands.
 He also designed and established Red Bull Defiance - an adventure race held in Wanaka - and ran this for 5 years before selling this on.